 1. Use all the resources in the energy market merit order to maintain the balance between supply and demand and dispatch assets offered into the ancillary service merit order to provide the required amount of operating reserve.

-2. If import energy on the BC interconnection is establishing the contingency reserve requirement then, to the extent possible, arm additional ILRAS to reduce the contingency reserve requirement to equal the firm load responsibility requirement (5% of firm load served by hydro generation + 7% of firm load served by thermal generation).
+2. If import energy on the BC interconnection is establishing the contingency reserve requirement, then, to the extent possible, arm additional ILRAS to reduce the contingency reserve requirement to equal the firm load responsibility requirement (5% of firm load served by hydro generation + 7% of firm load served by thermal generation).

 3. Increase import ATC up to the emergency limit as identified in POP 303 “BC to Alberta Import Limits”, without increasing the operating reserve requirement, by utilizing all available ACD and ILRAS load.
 Notify BC Hydro if the posted import ATC limit is changed.